 After peaking in 2008, the nation’s imprisonment rate fell 11 percent over eight years, reaching its lowest level since 1997, according to an analysis of new federal statistics by The Pew Charitable Trusts.
 The decline from 2015-16 was 2 percent, much of which was due to a drop in the number of federal prisoners.
 The rate at which black adults are imprisoned fell 4 percent from 2015-16 and has declined 29 percent over the past decade.
 The ongoing decrease in imprisonment has occurred alongside long-term reductions in crime.
 Since 2008, the combined national violent and property crime rate dropped 23 percent, Pew’s analysis shows.

 Also since that 2008 peak, 36 states reduced their imprisonment rates, including declines of 15 percent or more in 20 states from diverse regions of the country, such as Alaska, Mississippi, South Carolina, and Connecticut.
 During the same period, almost every state recorded a decrease in crime with no apparent correlation to imprisonment (see Figure 1).
-The latest data, released Jan.
-9 by the federal Bureau of Justice Statistics, show that trends in crime and imprisonment continue to be unrelated:

 The annual national violent crime rate increased in 2015 and 2016, but many cities are reporting reductions for 2017, and both violent and total crime rates remain near record lows.
 National, state, and local crime rates shift for complex and poorly understood reasons, and experts offer a wide range of possible explanations; overall, however, the rates of reported violent and property crime have declined by more than half since their 1991 peaks, falling to levels not seen since the late 1960s.